ftyers/calma/sharedtaskdata/README.md

 ### Baseline Results for Development Data

-These are baseline results for track 1 on the Asturian and Crimean Tatar development data
+These are baseline results for tracks 1 and 2 on the Asturian and Crimean Tatar development data (the track 1 and 2 baseline systems are identical)

 ```